Zoom: a tool for distance education

 It is also possible to visit https://liu-se.zoom.us/ to schedule meetings, change settings and join meetings.

-More information and further guider are available in the Zoom help centre.
+More guides are available in the Zoom help centre.

 If you want training in how to use the tool contact the IT Division.
 Scheduled courses are available, and the IT Division can also create tailored courses.